g2384/Life-In-The-UK/Facts.md

 In the **late 1970s**, the post-war economic boom came to an end.

-- **Allies** of World War I:
-- Principal powers:
-  - British Empire
-  - Russian Empire
-  - French Republic
-  - Japanese Empire
-  - Kingdom of Italy
-- Affiliated state combatants:
-  - Kingdom of Serbia
-  - Kingdom of Belgium
-  - Kingdom of Greece
-  - Kingdom of Montenegro
-  - Beda Sultanate
-  - Idrisid Emirate of Asir
-  - Emirate of Nejd and Hasa
-  - Kingdom of Romania
-  - Republic of the United States of Brazil

-- **Central Powers**:
-  - Germany
-  - Austria-Hungary
-  - Ottoman Empire
-  - Bulgaria

 The **Great Western Railway** was the first major railway built in Britain.

 English kings fought a long war with France, called the Hundred Years War (even though it actually lasted **116** years).